tauqeer92/Lawrence-Beds-MRP/README.md

     - User can create, view, update and delete an order

 # Getting setup
-- To start the backend server you will require an dotenv file the following env vars:
+- To start the backend server you will require a dotenv file the following env vars:
     - PORT